ntoslinux/c-is-awesome/readme.md

     project(command_line_parser)
     add_executable(command_line_parser main.c)

+    # create a sub directory called build
+    # cd build
+    # cmake ..                          # generate build files
+    # cmake --build . --config Release  # will use the build files generated in the previous step

     # commands to run to generate the respective native build files like vcxproj files
     # In below command -S standards for source directory path.
     # -B stands for final directory where vcxproj files are generated